 (B) the party disclosed the information, witness, or document immediately upon its discovery.

 Failure to Timely Disclose Unfavorable Information.
-If a party or attorney knowingly fails to make a timely disclosure of damaging or unfavorable information required under Rule 26.1, the court may impose serious sanctions, up to and including dismissal of the action—or rendering of a default judgment—in whole or in part.
+If a party or attorney knowingly fails to make a timely disclosure of damaging or unfavorable information required under Rule 26.1, the court may in its discretion impose any sanctions the court deems appropriate in the circumstances.
+The court’s discretion extends to imposing serious sanctions, up to and including dismissal of the action in whole or in part, or rendering a default judgment.

 Expenses on Failure to Admit.
 If a party fails to admit what is requested under Rule 36 and if the requesting party later proves the matter true—including the genuineness of a document—the requesting party may move that the non-admitting party pay the reasonable expenses, including attorney’s fees, incurred in making that proof.
 The court must so order unless: